 USC Research Futures Project

-In 2011, the University of the Sunshine Coast was awarded A$5.45m as part of the Commonwealth Government’s Collaborative Research Networks (CRN) Program.
+In 2011, USC was awarded A$5.45m as part of the Commonwealth Government’s Collaborative Research Networks (CRN) Program.

 The first round funded twelve of Australia’s less research-intensive and regional universities to strategically build research capacity through working with partnering universities and related organisations in areas of common interest.